datacarpentry/shell-ecology-ARCHIVED/shell.md

 	$ rm <em>file</em>
 	$ rm -r <em>directory</em>		# deletes complete directory tree
 </pre>

 If  *destination* is not a directory, `mv` renames, and `cp` copies.
 If *destination* is a directory, `mv` moves file *origin* into that directory, and `cp` makes a copy of file *origin* into that directory.

+Warn folks about rm - there is no Trash with bash.

 *Hint: tab completion makes you more efficient and less error-prone*